Skip to main content

 Even if your diagnosis does not fall in the categories listed above, you may still be eligible.
 Call us to discuss your situation further.

-Our goal is to see to it that the Department of Veterans Affairs grants your appeal and award you the highest benefit amount to which you are entitled.
+Our goal is to help you pursue a VA grant of your appeal and an award of the highest possible benefit amount to which you may be entitled.

-Our attorneys are ready to start fighting for your VA disability benefits right away.
-The sooner you start the process, the sooner you can get your first check.
+Our attorneys are ready to help you pursue any VA disability benefits you may be entitled to right away.
 Let us handle everything for you so you can focus on your health and your family.
-Call today for a free consultation: 401-331-6300.
+Call 800-544-9144 today for a free consultation.